nextthingco/docs/Gadget-docs/source/includes/_troubleshooting.md

 ```

-Download the packages listed in the [Setup for Linux](https://docs.getchip.com/gadget.html#setup-for-linux) section and reboot.
+Download the `binfmt-support` and `qemu-user-static` packages listed in the [Setup for Linux](https://docs.getchip.com/gadget.html#setup-for-linux) section and reboot.